LibraryCarpentry/library-python/_episodes/07-putting-it-all-together.md

 > ## Challenge
 > Display your data using one or more plot types from the example gallery.
 Which
 > ones to choose will depend on the content of your own data file.
 If you are
-> using the streamgage file, you could make a histogram of the number of days with
+> using the articles dataset, you could plot a histogram of frequencies of to 10 or 20
-> a given mean discharge, use bar plots to display daily discharge statistics, or
+> most common subject keywords, create a scatter plot to investigate (say) the
-> explore the different ways matplotlib can handle dates and times for figures.
+> correlation between subject number of citations, or explore the different ways
+> matplotlib can handle time series data.
 {: .challenge}